LearnWeb3DAO/Senior-Track/L15-Building-MEV-Bot.md

 npx hardhat run scripts/flashbots.js --network goerli
 ```

-After an address is printed on your terminal, go to [Goerli Etherscan](https://goerli.etherscan.io/) and keep refreshing the page till you see `Mint` transaction appear(Note it takes some time for it to appear cause the flashbot miner has to be the coinbase miner for our bundle to be included in the block)
+After an address is printed on your terminal, go to [Goerli Etherscan](https://goerli.etherscan.io/) or [Sepolia etherscan](https://sepolia.etherscan.io/) depending on which network you use.
+And keep refreshing the page till you see `Mint` transaction appear(Note it takes some time for it to appear cause the flashbot miner has to be the coinbase miner for our bundle to be included in the block)

 ![](https://i.imgur.com/sVwacVp.png)